virus2500/blocklist-with-ipset/README.md

 Changes
 --------
+- V1.1.3: @Sheogorath-SI: increase maxelemt to fit more than 65536 entries
 - V1.1.2: @kubax: add support for ip6tables (iptables on Arch Linux refuses ipv6 rules)
 - V1.1.1: short Help (-h) and Cleanup (-c) available.
 Binary should now be found automatically.
 - V1.1.0: blocklist-with-ipset is now IPV6 compatible (Yayyy :) )